 2 We did have policies for everything in the school.
 3 We were given a whole file of all the policies.
 If any 4 policy was changed, you had to take out the old policy 5 from your file and put in the new one or someone took it 6 out of your file and did it for you.
 7 I don't remember but I'm sure there were policies 8 for staff training and suchlike.
 9 In terms of residential care policy, I didn't have 10 anything to do with that side of things."
 11 LADY SMITH: Of course, by the time she began there was very 12 little boarding still taking place at the 13 Edinburgh Academy, wasn't there?
-14 MS BENNIE: Yes, my Lady: 14 15 MS BENNIE: Yes, my Lady: "Strategic planning.
-Subline for deconstructions.
-Unsublicities and the end of the end 15 "Strategic planning.
-15 16 "Strategic planning.
-We would meet as a management team and the depute 15 16 17 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as 15 16 17 18 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as a school.
-We always had an input as to what our own 15 16 17 18 19 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as a school.
+14 MS BENNIE: Yes, my Lady: 15 "Strategic planning.
+16 We would meet as a management team and the depute 17 would provide an input as to where we were going as 18 would provide an input as to where we were going as a school.
+We always had an input as to what our own 18 19 a school.
+We always had an input as to what our own 19 a school.
 We always had an input as to what our own departments could do to help take these things forward.
-15 16 17 18 19 20 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as a school.
+19 20 a school.
 We always had an input as to what our own departments could do to help take these things forward.
-That's what I remember about strategic planning, that 15 16 17 18 19 20 21 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as a school.
+That's what I remember about strategic planning, that 19 20 21 a school.
 We always had an input as to what our own departments could do to help take these things forward.
-That's what I remember about strategic planning, that would be for my time as a head of middle years, but also 15 16 17 18 19 20 21 22 "Strategic planning.
-We would meet as a management team and the depute would provide an input as to where we were going as a school.
+That's what I remember about strategic planning, that would be for my time as a head of middle years, but also 19 20 21 22 a school.
 We always had an input as to what our own departments could do to help take these things forward.
 That's what I remember about strategic planning, that would be for my time as a head of middle years, but also before that when I was head of the upper years,